-However, the data also reveals some surprising statistics: Nearly 50 percent of low-income parents had some degree of college education.
+However, the data also reveals some surprising facts and statistics about child poverty in America.
+For starters, nearly 50 percent of low-income parents had some degree of college education.
 This can put parents thousands of dollars in debt, which in most cases is attached to them until they pay it off.

 The NCCP doesn’t break down what exactly that entails, but I imagine it includes vocational schooling and any length of enrollment at a two- or four-year public or private institution.